DerrickFeiWang/KnowledgeGraph_NLP_Neo4j/README.md

 We have used a set of literatures of interest to build a knowledge graph, and predict drug-disease link that are not recorded in this set of lietratures.
 ![image](https://user-images.githubusercontent.com/44976640/76154578-495dab80-60a4-11ea-9940-3da32d753dbf.png)

-We found that the drug-disease link with the highest Adamic Adar score actually showed up as title in a recently published paper.
+We found that the predicted drug-disease link with the highest Adamic Adar score actually showed up as the title in a recently published paper.
 This is an successful example that the knowledge graph we built can be used for drug repurposing, or finding new gene-disease relation, etc.